benjamingamrekeli/python-experiments/README.md

 # python-experiments
-These are some pyton games I made back in high school.
+These are some python games I made as a side project when I was in high school.